 1. Flapper Style Dress

 - Shop for new 1920s flapper dresses here.
-For plus sizes here.
-And for customers in the UK here.
-And if you need cheap flapper dress (most under $100) look at these flapper costumes.
+For plus sizes, go here.
+And for customers in the UK, here.
+If you need a cheap flapper dress (most under $100), look at these flapper costumes.

 The next most important part of dressing like a flapper is the shoes.
-While you can pair a plain set of black heeled pumps and be accurate to the decade, you will look even more smashing if you wear a pair of Mary Jane (one center strap) or T-strap heels.
-Dainty T-strap shoes in gold, silver or black were all the rage for evening wear.
-Sometimes black shoes had gold heels and crystals on the buckles.
+While you can pair a plain set of black heeled pumps and be accurate to the decade, you will look even more smashing if you wear a pair of Mary Janes (one center strap) or T-strap heels.
+Dainty T-strap shoes in gold, silver or black were all the rage for eveningwear.
+Sometimes, black shoes had gold heels and crystals on the buckles.

 Other styles of shoes to consider are multi-strap low heel shoes.
 Avoid ultra thin heels (no stilettos) and shoes with an open toe (like dress sandals).
-It is very important you will be comfortable all night, so always break in a new pair of flapper shoes well before your event.
+It is very important to be comfortable all night, so always break in a new pair of flapper shoes well before your event.